Colombian culture

 If you’re going to Colombia, you might benefit from these tips!

-Forget “Dutch” punctuality
+Forget punctuality

 Appearance is very important

 Keep in mind that appearance is very important to most Colombians.
 Great care is taken with makeup, hair and clothing.
 When a Colombian says, she is going to change, she is not ready with 10 minutes.
-This is more likely to be an hour -:) As a Dutchman you can sometimes feel yourself “underdressed”, when you go out with a Colombian(se), even if you only go to the supermarket.
+This is more likely to be an hour -:) As a European or North American you can sometimes feel yourself “underdressed”, when you go out with a Colombian, even if you only go to the supermarket.

 Leave the “era of Pablo Escobar” for what it is

-Check out here if you want to know more about the different destinations in Colombia.
+Check out this link if you want to know more about the different destinations in Colombia.
 You can also find here practical information and tips for planning your trip and information about safety, travel documents, useful apps for your trip to Colombia and more.
 Check this link for the best hotel deals.